thanos-io/thanos/docs/components/query.md

       --query.auto-downsampling  Enable automatic adjustment (step / 5) to what
                                  source of data should be used in store gateways if no max_source_resolution param is specified.
+      --query.partial-response   Enable partial response for queries if no partial_response param is specified.

 ```